thunderheadone/one-sdk-flutter/README.md

 The Thunderhead ONE SDK Flutter Plugin for iOS and Android.

-## Example app
+## Examples
-Check out the [flutter-example](https://github.com/thunderheadone/one-sdk-flutter/tree/master/examples/flutter_example) app to see integration examples.
+Check out the [examples](https://github.com/thunderheadone/one-sdk-flutter/tree/master/examples/) folder to see integration examples.

 ## Installation
 To install the Thunderhead ONE Flutter Plugin, go to your `pubspec.yaml` and add the dependency: